cayllahe/hgbcode/README.md

 * Hierarchizing graph-based image segmentation algorithms relying on region dissimilarity <a href="https://www.degruyter.com/downloadpdf/j/mathm.2017.2.issue-1/mathm-2017-0004/mathm-2017-0004.pdf" target="_blank"> [Guimaraes-et-al, 2017] </a>.<br>

 * Hierarchical segmentations with graphs: quasi-flat zones, minimum spanning trees, and saliency maps <a href="https://hal.archives-ouvertes.fr/hal-01344727v2/document" target="_blank"> [Cousty-et-al, 2018] </a>.

+### Licence information
+This software is governed by the CeCILL license under French law and abiding by the rules of distribution of free software.
+You can use, modify and/ or redistribute the software under the terms of the CeCILL license as circulated by CEA, CNRS and INRIA at the following <a href="https://cecill.info/licences/Licence_CeCILL_V2.1-en.html" target="_blank"> URL </a>.